PokerHost Review – Is It Really Closed?

 ✅ Is PokerHost still online?

 PokerHost closed in 2018 and is no longer open.
 You can no longer download the poker software or sign onto it to access any games.
-I current recommend these poker sites, which are legitimate and still fully functional.
+I currently recommend other trusted poker sites, which are legitimate and still fully functional.

 ✅ What poker network was PokerHost on?